Screening & Prevention

 This is the only stool DNA test approved by the FDA for colorectal cancer screening.
 Done every 3 years, Cologuard® is used to detect altered DNA in the stool that could indicate the presence of cancer or polyps.
 Each kit comes with a prepaid label to easily ship back to the lab.

-If your test is positive, your doctor will refer you to Baton Rouge General’s Gastroenterology Center on Perkins Road for a colonoscopy.
+- If your test is positive, your doctor will refer you to a gastroenterologist for a colonoscopy.

-Done every year, FOBT/FIT is used to detect blood in the stool that could indicate the presence of cancer or polyps.
-People take these tests at home with a special kit.
+FOBT/FIT is a test done at home and is used to detect blood in the stool that could indicate the presence of cancer or polyps.
 The test can give false-positive results due to other conditions like hemorrhoids.

-If your test is positive, your doctor will refer you to Baton Rouge General’s Gastroenterology Center on Perkins Road for a colonoscopy.
+- If your test is positive, your doctor will refer you to a gastroenterologist for a colonoscopy.

 Most health insurance plans cover the cost of colorectal screening.
 However, if the results of the screening show you need more tests or treatment, you may need to pay a deductible and co-pay, as you would for other medical care.
 Talk to your health insurance company to learn how your screening is covered.